 - Rewiring the house

-Choosing to rewire your house may seem like a great idea until you find other systems and circuits you never would have known existed.
+Choosing to rewire your house may seem like a great idea until you find other systems such as electrical switches and circuits you never would have known existed.
 Before you get ahead of yourself, you should know that the house’s wiring is connected to a broader interdependent network.
 On the surface, it may look simple, but it is more complicated than that.
 It takes a professional to find their way around the system and rewire the house with no problem.

 2. Replacing control panels

 Flickering lights are a common sign that your control panel has a problem.
 What you might assume is a minor inconvenience could be part of a bigger problem.
 Looking up a few guidelines on the internet will not cut it.
 Your control panel may need servicing or replacement; either way, you need to know the NEC code regulations to do this.
 The best solution is to call up your local electrician in Surrey and have them look into the problem.